 - Photographs, diagrams and other appropriate visual material are acceptable inclusions in your essay.
 All visual material must comply with copyright laws and regulations.
 Any permissions required to use such material is the responsibility of the entrant.

-The School of Humanities reserves the right to publish or make use of entrant submissions in ways that are appropriate to the role of the Museum of Antiquities.
+The Museum of Antiquities (UNEMA) reserves the right to publish or make use of all entrant submissions in ways that are appropriate to the role of the Museum of Antiquities.
 By submitting an entry entrants agree that the Museum may make use of the submission without restriction.
 By submitting an entry entrants assert that they have complied with all copyright laws and regulations.

 Notification of results

 The winner of the Charles Ede Essay Prize will be notified as soon as possible by the UNEMA Governance Committee.

 - 2013 - Annabelle Taylor, Etruscan Art and Architecture